 |8||Environmental Health and Safety Officer||$88,838|

-Here’s the list of the 8 fastest growing jobs by the year 2022:
+Here’s the list of the 8 fastest-growing Australian jobs that don’t need a university degree.

 1. Aged and Disabled Care Workers